halkhalil/docker-dolibarr-phpfpm/README.md

 If you don't use specific templates, this volume may not be mandatory: Dolibarr can regenerate documents afterwards (but it is not an ideal setup).

+### Overlay

+The documents directory may contain a subdirectory named `overlay`.
+When such a subdirectory exists, its content is copied on top of the Dolibarr htdocs installation each time the container starts.

 ## Dolibarr configuration

 Dolibarr configuration must be provided with environment variables: